 5. Invite new hires to the company’s diversity and inclusion program

 On the theme of ensuring that the new employees are on the same page as everyone else, D&I activities are often already a part of regular office interactions.
-Rather than leaving the new employee to find out by themselves how they can participate, give them the run-down for what’s going on.
+Rather than leaving the new employees to find out by themselves how they can participate, give them the run-down on what’s going on.

 6. Give new hires fulfilling work gigs